WHO RANDY IS:

 Honesty.
 Commitment.
 Hard-work.
 These are the principles that Randy grew up with as a boy in Chesapeake, VA.
 And they are the same principles that set him apart today as a Member of the United States House of Representatives, and gained him a reputation for solution-based leadership and a commitment to common sense – which is anything but common in Washington, DC.

-Randy came to Congress with a history marked by the values of hard work that his father taught him.
+Randy was raised as the second child in a working class family.
+His father was a World War II veteran and his mother a homemaker.
+In the midst of partisan bickering in Washington, Randy has remained true to his hometown values and never forgotten the people he serves.
+In fact, he came to Congress with a history marked by the values of hard work that his father taught him.
 He worked his way through Randolph-Macon College through a series of jobs, graduating in 1974 as valedictorian.
 He then pursued his law degree from the University of Virginia.
 After graduating from law school, he began his career in the private practice of law helping small and medium-sized businesses.
-In 1989, Randy was elected to the Virginia General Assembly where he quickly established himself as a conservative leader, becoming the Floor Leader in the House of Delegates and then in the Senate.
+In 1989, Randy was elected to the Virginia General Assembly where he served first in the House of Delegates and then in the Senate.

 Today, Randy still lives in Chesapeake, Virginia and couldn’t imagine living anywhere else.
 A typical Sunday morning will find him either teaching the Sunday school class he has lead for 20 years at Great Bridge Baptist Church, or sitting on one of the pews with his wife Shirley, who he's been married to since 1978.
 Randy and Shirley have four children and three grandchildren, which Randy personally regards as his greatest achievement.